mekowalski/todo-mvc/NOTES.md

 -When you uncheck a box of an Item, the browser shouldn't submit any data -When you check a box of an Item, then the browser does submit and change data

+# REFACTOR:
+  1. start using partials in lists/show

-# Delete an Item or List
+# Step 6: Delete an Item or List

 Believe there are 5 total TodoMVC stages to complete